Robert-van-Engelen/lisp/README.md

     (setq <symbol> x)

-assigns a globally or locally-bound symbol a new value.
+destructively assigns a globally or locally-bound symbol a new value.

     (set-car! <pair> x)
     (set-cdr! <pair> y)

-assign a pair a new car or cdr value, respectively.
+destructively assigns a pair a new car or cdr value, respectively.

 ### Input and output